Neural Frailty Machine: Beyond proportional hazard assumption in neural survival regressions: Statistical guarantees

-In this section, we present theoretical properties of both NFM estimates by characterizing their rates of convergence when the underlying event data follows corresponding model assumptions.
-The proof technique is based on the method of sieves \cite{shen1994convergence, shen1997methods, chen2007large} that views neural networks as a special kind of nonlinear sieve \cite{chen2007large} that satisfies desirable approximation properties \cite{yarotsky2017error}.
-Since both models produce estimates of function parameters, we need to specify a suitable function space to work with.
+In this section, we present statistical guarantees regarding both NFM estimates in the sense of nonparametric regression \cite{tsybakov2008introduction}, where we obtain rates of convergence to the ground truth function parameters (which is frequently referred to as the \emph{true parameter} in statistics literature).
+The results in this section is interpreted as showing the \emph{statistical correctness} of our approach. \\ \textbf{Proof strategy} Our proof technique is based on the method of sieves \cite{shen1994convergence, shen1997methods, chen2007large} that views neural networks as a special kind of nonlinear sieve \cite{chen2007large} that satisfies desirable approximation properties \cite{yarotsky2017error}.
+Our strategy is different from previous theoretical works on neural survival models \cite{zhong2021deep, zhong2021partially} where the developments implicitly requires the loss function to be well-controlled by the $L_2$ loss and is therefore not directly applicable to our model due to the flexibility in choosing the frailty transform. \\ Since both models produce estimates of function parameters, we need to specify a suitable function space to work with.
 Here we choose the following H\"older ball as was also used in previous works on nonparametric estimation using neural networks \cite{schmidt2020nonparametric, farrell2021deep, zhong2021partially}

 where the domain $\mathcal{X}$ is assumed to be a subset of $d$-dimensional euclidean space. $\mathbf{\alpha} = (\alpha_1, \ldots, \alpha_d)$ is a $d$-dimensional tuple of nonnegative integers satisfying $\left|\mathbf{\alpha}\right| = \alpha_1 + \cdots + \alpha_d$ and $D^{\mathbf{\alpha}}f = \frac{\partial^{\left|\mathbf{\alpha}\right|}f}{\partial x_1^{\alpha_1} \cdots x_d^{\alpha_d}}$ is the weak derivative of $f$.
 Now assume that $M$ is a reasonably large constant, and let $\Theta$ be a closed interval over the real line.
 We make the following assumptions for the \emph{true parameters} under both schemes: \begin{condition}[True parameter, PF scheme] The euclidean parameter $\theta_0 \in \Theta \subset \mathbb{R}$, and the two function parameters $m_0 \in \holderspace{\beta}{M}{[-1, 1]^d}, h_0 \in \holderspace{\beta}{M}{[0, \tau]}$, and $\tau > 0$ is the ending time of the study duration, which is usually adopted in the theoretical studies in survival analysis \cite{van2000asymptotic}. \end{condition} \begin{condition}[True parameter, FN scheme] The euclidean parameter $\theta_0 \in \Theta \subset \mathbb{R}$, and the function parameter $\nu_0 \in \holderspace{\beta}{M}{[0, \tau] \times [-1, 1]^d}$, \end{condition}